AhmetSulu/Fundamentals/README.md

 3. **Commit your changes** (`git commit -am 'Added a new feature'`)
 4. **Push the branch** (`git push origin feature-name`)
 5. **Open a Pull Request**

+## License

+This project is licensed under the MIT License.

+## Contact

+For any questions or support, please email (ahmet.sulu1993@gmail.com)